daos-stack/daos/docs/release/support_matrix.md

-Customers using an [HPE Slingshot](https://www.hpe.com/us/en/compute/hpc/slingshot-interconnect.html) fabric should contact their HPE representatives for information on the recommended HPE software stack to use DAOS Version 2.4 with the libfabric CXI provider.
+Customers using an [HPE Slingshot](https://www.hpe.com/us/en/compute/hpc/slingshot-interconnect.html) fabric should contact their HPE representatives for information on the recommended HPE software stack to use with DAOS Version 2.4 and the libfabric CXI provider.

 ### Cornelis Omni-Path Express (OPX)